doubleactii/doubleactii/README.md

 I enjoy creating games and creating libraries/modules that will help others create games.
 I develop in the 2D Game engine [Vylocity](https://www.vylocity.com/).

-I'm learning to compose music, and create pixel art in my spare time😀.
+As well as being a programmer I'm learning to compose music, and create pixel art in my spare time😀.

 You can check out some of the things I've:
 🎵 composed: [here](https://soundcloud.com/activegamemusic)